GoodPie/cross-stitch-up/README.md

 - `SENTRY_AUTH_TOKEN` - Your Sentry auth token (optional)
 - `BLOB_READ_WRITE_TOKEN` - Auto-generated if using Vercel Blob

-## Privacy
+## Your Data

-Cross Stitch-up is designed with privacy in mind:
+Cross Stitch-up handles your pattern data responsibly:

-- **Client-side processing**: PDF files are processed entirely in your browser
+- **Authenticated accounts**: Your data is protected through secure authentication
-- **No file uploads**: Your pattern files never leave your device
+- **No data selling**: We never sell or share your pattern data with third parties
-- **No tracking of content**: We don't analyze or store your patterns
+- **Performance-focused**: Processing is optimized for speed and reliability

 ## Contributing